mdxabu/Student-CRUD/SETUP.md

     Academic_Year INT
 );
 ```
-## the below query will used to see the data in ECE 🔽
+## the below query will use to see the data in ECE 🔽
 ```sql
 SELECT * FROM ECE;
 ```